Apple silicon: M-series motion coprocessors

 The M series of motion coprocessors are used by Apple Inc. in their mobile devices.
 First released in 2013, their function is to collect sensor data from integrated accelerometers, gyroscopes, and compasses.
 They offload collecting and processing sensor data from the main central processing unit (CPU).

-Only the M7 and M8 motion coprocessors were housed on separate chips, while the M9, M10, and M11 were embedded in their corresponding A-series chips.
+Only the M7 and M8 motion coprocessors were housed on separate chips produced by NXP Semiconductors, while the M9, M10, and M11 were embedded in their corresponding A-series chips.
 Beginning with the A12 Bionic chip in 2018, the motion coprocessors were fully integrated into the SoC.
 Apple eventually reused the M codename for their desktop SoCs.